 - Makalu base camp

-Costs to do some of these trekking are:
+Cost to do some of these treks are:

 NPR 65,000 and NPR 5,46,000 (for eight to ten days).
 This includes permits, a guide, some transportation to the trailhead (where the walk begins), lodging, and meals (including your guides).

 Nepal features some of the best whitewater rafting in the world.
 Splash about in the cold waters while experiencing one of the most thrilling river rafting and kayaking adventures.
 As you row along serpentine channels surrounded by rocks and boulders, the adrenaline rush peaks.
 It is the best Adventure in Nepal.

 Similarly, Most of the rivers in this area flow down from the snow-capped Himalayas into the river valley below.
 The emerald woodlands and clear skies add to the beauty of your river rafting adventure.
 This is a must-see for watersports enthusiasts; the adrenaline rush is out of this world.